 George Harris, who visited the quarries in 1893, was going up the steps of a slope shaft with George Hancock, the Bath Stone Firms managing director, when they met a quarryman carrying a bottle coming down.
 Hancock said “Well my lad what have you there?
 Paraffin I suppose?”.
 The man replied “Yes Sir”.
 Harris noted it looked like beer and that the men sometimes called it paraffin to gull the employers.
 The Firms did not mind each man getting his beer but they objected to large (gallon) bottles being brought into the quarries for several men.
 This had a good effect because most of the men were too lazy to fetch beer for themselves.

-To keep the contents of the flask bags out of reach of rats, the men hung their bags high up on a pillar with worn out saw sharpening files used for pegs.
+To keep the contents of the flask bags out of reach of rats, the men hung their bags high up on pillars with worn out saw sharpening files used as pegs.

 These are just a few of the many stories recited in Digging Bath Stone that will keep you turning the pages.